 - High protein foods – Add high-quality protein foods to your diets such as fish, chicken or turkey.
 When possible, opt for free-range or grass-fed products and avoid cured meats.

-If you think you are showing symptoms of a leaky gut diet such as chronic inflammation, regular constipation, or chronic diarrhea, please visit a doctor as soon as possible.
+If you think you are showing symptoms of a leaky gut diet such as chronic inflammation, regular constipation, or chronic diarrhoea, please visit a doctor as soon as possible.
 Following a strict, healthier diet can help improve your gut health but it is also important to rule out the possibility of other gut-related illnesses.